Skip to content

 Service Role

-ingest Receives POST /events, validates API keys or optional JWTs, writes to Kafka.
+ingest Receives POST /events, validates ingest-scoped API keys or optional JWTs, writes to Kafka.

 processor Consumes Kafka, batches, writes into ClickHouse with indexed audit fields.

-api Analytics endpoints, dashboard summaries, runtime governance APIs (grants/sessions), component operations.
+api Analytics endpoints, dashboard summaries, user/team-scoped analytics, runtime governance APIs (grants/sessions), platform audit, MCP server catalog, component operations.

 gateway Kubernetes deployment fronting the sentinel API, ingest, and UI surfaces.

-reference mcp-server Small example server in examples/go-mcp-server for end-to-end smoke tests.
+workspace assistant sample Sample MCP server in examples/workspace-assistant-mcp for end-to-end smoke tests.

 Event path